 There is a large overlap between CFS and IBS, with many CFS patients suffering from IBS symptoms, and many IBS patients suffering from symptoms such as fatigue, depression and anxiety.
 In both cases it is likely that the dysfunctional HPA axis and sympathetic nervous system (SNS) are involved.

 Many IBS patients follow a pattern of alternating constipation and diarrhea, which suggests abnormal HPA axis activity.
-In many cases this pattern follows the patient's lifestyle—for example, diarrhea during the week or during periods of high activity, and constipation at weekends or when relaxing.
+In many cases this pattern follows the patient's lifestyle—for example, more frequest bowel movements (or diarrhea) during the week or during periods of high activity, and slower digestive transit (or constipation) at weekends or when relaxing.
+This can also lead to diarrhea when the slow transit time results in bacteria build-up in the gut.
 Rather than simply being due to stress, it may be that IBS patients simply have a greater variation in HPA axis activity.
 Many IBS (as well as CFS) patients have what could be described as a over-achiever/burnout-prone personality—they are able to achieve high levels of activity or workload (probably due to being able to sustain higher-than-normal HPA axis activation), but they suffer from "burnout" after these periods of high workload or when they lose motivation.

 The colon is home to a variety of bacteria which are beneficial to digestion.
 These "good bacteria" break down undigested food and fibre without causing unpleasant smelling gas or irritating the colon.
 The action of these bacteria is also important in generating vitamins as a by-product of the breakdown of indigestible fibre.